KangaroosInAntarcitica/TopKRoutesWPreferences/README.md

 This is my coursework for the first term of *Algorithms and data structures* course at university.
 The aim of it is to reproduce the results from the original paper.
-I'm realising the algorithm in `Java`
+I'm implementing the algorithm in `Java`

 ### Structure & functions
 ##### Folders